Title: Evaluating Online Sources through Lateral Reading: An Introduction

 Dan Kipnis is the Life Sciences Librarian at Rowan University Libraries.
 He has worked as an academic librarian for 19 years and has published on a variety of topics including digital archives and information literacy.

-This work was created by Andrea Baer and Dan Kipnis and is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This guide was created by Andrea Baer and Dan Kipnis at Rowan University and is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA).

 Thank you for your interest in the online tutorial “Evaluating Online Sources through Lateral Reading.”
 Below is some additional information that may be useful for classes completing it.